 Take measures to reduce the use of all pesticides on bee pollinated

 has attracted 300,000 signatures.
 A small group from the protest, led

-The UK government says that the laboratory studies which have shown the pesticides
+The UK government says that the laboratory studies which have shown the

-normal use in the field, and wants there to be
+happens during their normal use in the field, and wants there to be

 that the science clearly shows there is a problem, and that we should

 stop using them - as the EU proposes - while further tests are carried

 Despite continued opposition from the UK, the vote for the ban was

 passed on the following Monday.